Skip to main content

 Certain values in the stack file should be updated before deployment.
 For example, database endpoints and credentials must be replaced with the correct values for your environment.

 You must also configure the Custom Docker Registry and Docker Image Tags.
-The stack file's image property should point to the Enactor images are hosted in a secure registry.
+The stack file's image property should point to the Enactor images hosted in a secure registry.
 You must replace the {ImageRepository} placeholder with the specific Image Repository URL provided by Enactor, and replace {Version} with the exact Docker image version specified in your official release notes.
 For example:

 image: {ImageRepository}/enactorstandard/lin/ss:{Version}